vu-arma-dev/Design_Calculations_Library/README.md

 # Design_Calculations_Library
 This repository provides a library of MATLAB functions used to calculate design metrics for various common mechanical components.
-The inputs of each function are described in the code comments
+The inputs of each function are described in the code comments.
+Most codes based off methods recommended in in [1].

 ARMA Lab Members: http://arma.vuse.vanderbilt.edu/mediawiki/Design_Calculations_Library